 - Describing in enough detail what you’ve studied and any projects you’ve completed at University as part of your formal education

 - Keeping it short and sweet by avoiding getting bogged down in tedious details

 You’ve invested a significant amount of time and money in getting your degree.
 At this stage, your degree justifies more description than a terse one line

 - say more than Pen Tester and Rick Urshion, who haven’t said enough about their University education

 - say less than Mike Rokernel, who has given way too much information on his degree.

-You don’t need to name every single module and give a mark for each.
+You don’t need to name every single module, course code with a mark for each.
 Neither do you need to give your result to FOUR or FIVE significant figures:

 71.587%9.
 Two significant figures will do just fine:

 72% (first class).
 You might like to pick out relevant modules, or the ones you enjoyed most.
 Employers like Google encourage applicants to emphasise courses on data structures and algorithms, but you’ll need to tailor your description to the role and be brief.
 On a one page CV, you might only have two or three lines to describe your higher education. 🎓